 When it comes to disposing of electronics and electronic household waste, there are certain things that you should never throw away.
 Those things are old televisions, computers, DVDs, CDs, cell phones, and printers.

-These items are terrible for the planet and do damage in landfills.
+These items are terrible for the planet and even do damage in landfills.
 If you want to properly dispose of this type of household waste, you’re going to want to donate these old items to certified electronic recyclers.

 There are dozens of e-waste companies that will take your items and appropriately dispose of them, the most popular being Best Buy.
-Best Buy allows for electronic waste recycling at every store nationwide, all you need to do is call in ahead of time and see what specific steps you need to take to bring in your old items.
+Best Buy allows for electronic waste recycling at every store nationwide.
+All you need to do is call in ahead of time and see what specific steps you need to take to bring in your old items.